 3. Company-provided training and development opportunities

-A company can provide training and development opportunities for its drivers, such as industry-specific seminars or workshops, competitive experiences, or trips to industry events where training is typically available.
+A company can provide training and development opportunities for its drivers, such as industry-specific seminars or workshops, competitive experiences, and paid trips to industry events.

 4. Per Diem allowance

 A company can provide a per diem allowance for their drivers to cover expenses such as meals and lodging while on the road.
-This allowance can be offered as a standard benefit for all drivers, regardless of performance or tenure.
-Many drivers will appreciate hotel accommodations, especially when spending a lot of time away from home.
+This allowance can be offered as a standard benefit for all drivers, or for outstanding performance.
+Drivers will appreciate hotel vouchers, especially when spending a lot of time away from home.

 5. Employee Discounts

 Keeping drivers happy and motivated is key to any trucking company’s success.
-And while fair pay and benefits are important, little perks can go a long way in showing drivers they’re valued.
-That’s where employee discounts come in.
-Whether it’s discounted hotel rates through partnerships, cheaper fuel prices at select stations, or even a discount on company gear, these small gestures can make a big difference in driver satisfaction.
-It’s a simple but effective way to show appreciation and keep drivers engaged.
+And while fair pay and benefits are important, small perks can go a long way in showing drivers they’re valued.
+Discounts on hotel rooms through partnerships, cheaper fuel prices at select stations, or even a discount on company gear, small gestures can make a big difference in driver satisfaction.

 6. Opportunities for advancement within the company